 The consolidated financial statements have been prepared on a going concern basis which assumes the Company will realize its assets and discharge its liabilities in the normal course of business.
 The Company's ability to continue as a going concern is dependent upon its ability in the future to achieve profitable operations and, in the meantime, to obtain the necessary financing to meet its obligations and repay its liabilities when they become due.
 External financing, predominantly by the issuance of equity to the public, will be sought to finance the operations of the Company.
 Although the Company has a history of raising money, there is no guarantee of this in the future.

-In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
+The Company's business could be adversely affected by the effects of the ongoing outbreak of respiratory illness caused by the novel coronavirus ("COVID-19"), which was declared a global pandemic by the World Health Organization in March 2020.
 This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
-While the impact of COVID-19 is expected to be temporary, the current circumstances are dynamic and the impacts of COVID-19 on business operations cannot be reasonably estimated at this time.
-There can be no assurance that the Company will not be impacted by adverse consequences that may be brought about by the pandemic's impact on its business, results of operations, financial position and cash flows in the future.
-As a result, there always exists uncertainty that causes significant doubt about the Company's ability to continue as a going concern.
-These consolidated financial statements do not include any adjustments to the amounts and classification of assets and liabilities that might be necessary should the Company be unable to continue in business.
+The current circumstances are dynamic and the impacts of COVID-19 on the Company's business operations cannot be reasonably estimated at this time.
+The recent increase in COVID-19 cases and variants globally may impact the Company's operations due to additional government mandated shutdowns or closures.